tendermint/tendermint/docs/spec/blockchain/blockchain.md

 }
 ```

+The signatures returned along with block `X` are those validating block
+`X-1`.
+This can be a little confusing, but consider that
+the `Header` also contains the `LastCommitHash`.
+It would be impossible
+for a Header to include the commits that sign it, as it would cause an
+infinite loop here.
+But when we get block `X`, we find
+`Header.LastCommitHash`, which must match the hash of `LastCommit`.

 ## Header

 A block header contains metadata about the block and about the consensus, as well as commitments to